Skip to content

 Kandy is another beautiful city to visit besides Colombo.
 It is the cultural capital and was the former capital of the ancient kings of Sri Lanka, making it the most tempting city on the island.

-There are many things to do and many places to visit in the city, such as the coloured houses in the forest-covered hills with its beautiful architecture that dates back to the colonial era.
+There are many things to do and many places to visit in the city, such as the coloured houses in the forest-covered hills, with their beautiful architecture dating back to the colonial era.

-A fantastic festival is held in the city every year called Isalapirahira Festival.
+Every year, a fantastic festival called the Isalapirahira Festival is held in the city.
 It displays the rich Kenyan culture.
 Also, there is the Temple of the Sacred Tooth Relic, considered one of the most important Buddhist sites in the world.
-And now let us know more about the famous attractions in the city.
+And now, let us know more about the famous attractions in the city.

 Lankatilaka Vihara Temple